redis/redis-doc/commands/append.md

 the end of the string.
 If `key` does not exist it is created and set as an empty string, so `APPEND` will be similar to `SET` in this special case.

+@return

+@integer-reply: the length of the string after the append operation.

+@examples

+    @cli
+    EXISTS mykey
+    APPEND mykey "Hello"
+    APPEND mykey " World"
+    GET mykey

 Pattern: Time series
 ---

-The `APPEND` command can be used to create a very compact representation of a list of fixed-size samples, usually referred as *time series*.
+the `APPEND` command can be used to create a very compact representation of a list of fixed-size samples, usually referred as *time series*.
 Every time a new sample arrives we can store it using the command